hackclub/uploadparty/.junie/guidelines.md

   - The Next.js app should call the Gin API (e.g., GET /health, POST /api/v1/example) to demonstrate SSR/ISR/fetch patterns.
   - Respect CORS by aligning FRONTEND_URL with the running frontend origin.

-Note on storage and hosting: We deploy on Coolify and use its persistent volumes with lots of storage for media/uploads.
-S3 remains optional for object storage and CDN workflows; choose based on environment and cost/perf needs.
+Note on storage and hosting: We deploy on Google Cloud Platform and use Google Cloud Storage for primary media/upload storage.
+Google Cloud Storage provides scalable object storage and CDN workflows with cost-effective options.

 ## Environment variables
 The backend loads from .env (if present) or process env.